 I HAD A PREVIOUS CONCUSSION SO THAT RUINS MY CASE: FALSE

 Many lawyers will decline a case when they find out that a client suffering a TBI had suffered a TBI in the past, when in fact, that type of history is meaningless.
 In fact, we know that with each successive concussion, the event becomes harder to recover from and will present worse symptoms than in one without history of TBI.
 A prior TBI is not an issue unless it resulted in appreciable cognitive symptoms in the person up to the time of the more recent injury.
-Usually this is not the case, and it can easily be shown that the person was functioning normally at work and at home despite, for example, a history of concussion, but that following the subject injury, they are doing more poorly because of that history.
-A defendant must "take you as they find you."
+Usually this is not the case, and it can easily be shown that the person was functioning normally at work and at home despite, for example, a history of concussion, but that following the subject injury, they are doing more poorly.

 In conclusion, if a lawyer, or treating physician, or defense doctor in your case is judging your situation with antiquated medical knowledge and dismissing the severity of your injury, you need to contact us.